-Professor, Department of Behavioral Sciences, University of Kentucky, Lexington, Kentucky; Dr. Carl G. Leukefeld, Director
+Professor, Department of Behavioral Sciences, University of Kentucky, Lexington, Kentucky; Dr. Carl G. Leukefeld, Chairman

-Associate, Center for Membrane Sciences, University of Kentucky, Lexington, Kentucky; Dr. Allan Butterfield, Director
+Associate, Center for Membrane Sciences, University of Kentucky, Lexington, Kentucky; Dr. Dibakar Bhattacharyya, Director

-Professor, Department of Pharmaceutical Sciences, College of Pharmacy, University of Kentucky, Lexington, Kentucky; Dr. Joseph Chappell, Chairman; Dr. Timothy Tracy, Dean
+Professor, Department of Pharmaceutical Sciences, College of Pharmacy, University of Kentucky, Lexington, Kentucky; Dr. Joseph Chappell, Chairman; Dr. Kip Guy, Dean

-Associate, Center on Drug and Alcohol Research, University of Kentucky, Lexington, Kentucky; Dr. Carl G. Leukefeld, Director
+Associate, Center on Drug and Alcohol Research, University of Kentucky, Lexington, Kentucky; Dr. Carl G. Leukefeld, Chairman

 Associate, Associate, Center on Drug Abuse Research Translation, University of Kentucky, Lexington, Kentucky; Dr. Michael T. Bardo, Director